How Narconon is Different from a Program Offering Buprenorphine

 How Does Narconon Address Addiction?

-Forty-five years of experience has taught Narconon staff that addiction can be overcome.
-The special techniques used by Narconon to make withdrawal tolerable show that this does not have to be the dreadful barrier to recovery that anyone who has gone off drugs "cold turkey" thinks it will be.
+Fifty years of experience has taught Narconon staff that addiction can be overcome.
+The special techniques used by Narconon to make withdrawal tolerable show that this does not have to be the dreadful barrier to recovery that anyone who has gone off drugs “cold turkey” thinks it will be.